The Human Centipede 2 (Full Sequence): Critical response

 Some reviewers found the extreme nature of the film boring.
 Robert Koehler, writing for Variety, found the gore so excessive that he termed it a form of lazy filmmaking.
 "More boring than stomach-churning, the film nevertheless contains scattered scenes and sequences so far beyond the tolerance of the squeamish that it can't be overstated; one, detailing the violent birth and death of a baby, is here simply to shock the most jaded of the jaded".

 Reviewer Robert Saucedo of InsidePulse.com was more generous toward the film, but found its execution lacking.
 He wrote, "The film ... has a hint of intelligence hiding behind its beady little eyes.
 Smeared with blood and poo as it may be, this intelligence exposes a film that has something to say.
 The problem, unfortunately, is that director Tom Six is like a child—attempting to make a profound statement but unable to get it out eloquently or even in anything not resembling a whimper or a groan most of the time ...
 Who would have guessed?
 Human Centipede II is a treatise about horror fandom as delivered by a giggling, poop-infatuated toddler."

 Mark Olsen, film critic for the Los Angeles Times, expressed concern over the film's conclusion as well as its basic premise.
 The conclusion (which he admits is open to interpretation; did Lomax commit these crimes or not?) leaves the audience either believing that the film is a "cop-out repudiation of everything that has come prior" or that even more graphic torture is coming in the third film.
 Regardless, Olsen concluded that writer-director Six has left himself with no good option for the third film.

 Roger Ebert, of the Chicago Sun-Times, who did not assign a star rating to the original, gave this film zero stars on review, calling it "reprehensible, dismaying, ugly, artless and an affront to any notion, however remote, of human decency".
 He would later name it the worst movie of 2011.

 In the UK, the reception of the film was just as hostile.
 Scott Weinberg and Catherine Shoard in The Guardian and Mark Kermode in The Observer praised the BBFC for heavily censoring the film, their only regret being that the BBFC could not make The Human Centipede 2 into a "better" film.

+As with the first film, the medical accuracy was criticized, with Philip Coakley, then a medical doctor training to specialize in gastroenterology and the respiratory system, noting during an interview with Vice magazine that the procedure could lead to complications including vomiting, choking, pneumonia, asphyxia, hypothermia, dehydration, malnutrition, diarrhea, and diseases and infections such as Escherichia coli.